Would you like to explore how to manage your mental wellbeing and strengthen your resilience?

 The next thing I want you to do is to imagine taking your resilient animal out of that home and instead place it somewhere entirely different.

 I'm going to take Trevor and dump him, rather unkindly, in the Antarctic.
-He’ll no longer reside in the comfortable warmth and humidity of the lush jungle, with plentiful food and like-minded company, with few threats to life.
+He’ll no longer live in the comfortable warmth and humidity of the lush jungle, with plentiful food and like-minded company, with few threats to life.

 I imagine that Trevor would feel far from resilient in this environment.
 He would probably be scared, hungry, cold and fearful.